Tampons, Pads, Period Undies, and More: Which Period Products Are Right for You?

 Period Underwear

-Period Underwear are undies with extra absorbency that work to trap your period.
-Think of it as a pad built into your underwear— just not as bulky and much cuter looking!
-Some people like to use Period Underwear as backup protection in case of leaks, while others use it as the main event.
-It all depends on what you're comfortable with and how heavy your flow is.
-Kt offers two different types of Period Underwear: Leakproof, which can absorb up to three regular pads or tampons worth of blood, and Super Leakproof which can absorb up to eight regular pads or tampons worth of blood.
-The best part is that they’re reusable so you’re not contributing any extra waste to the landfill when you wear Period Underwear.
+Kt offers different types of Period Underwear: Leakproof, which can absorb up to three regular pads or tampons worth of blood, and Super Leakproof which can absorb up to eight regular pads or tampons worth of blood.
+Our overnight styles can hold around 12 tampons worth of blood!
+The best part is that they’re reusable so you’re not contributing any extra waste to the landfill when your teen wears Period Underwear.

 Shop Period Underwear Now

-What’s my flow like?
+What’s my teen's flow like?

 Different scenarios call for different backup, so take that into account when trying out menstrual products!